Revolutionary Guards say colonel assassinated in Tehran | Law-Order

 Revolutionary Guards say colonel assassinated in Tehran

-Iran's Revolutionary Guards said on Sunday that one of its officers, Colonel Sayad Khodai, was killed in a rare assassination in Tehran, the semi-official Tasnim news agency reported.
+Iran's Revolutionary Guards said on Sunday that one of its officers, Colonel Sayad Khodai, was killed in a rare assassination in Tehran.

 Iran has been sending fighters to Syria since the early stages of its civil war to support its ally, President Bashar al-Assad, against Sunni rebels.
 The "defenders of the shrines" also include Afghan and Pakistani volunteers.